marcopeix/time-series-analysis/README.md

 # time-series-analysis
-Collection of notebooks for time series analysis
+A collection of notebooks for time series analysis